Kevin Alejandro

-Kevin Michael Alejandro (born April 7, 1976) is an American actor and film director.
-He is known for his roles as Nate Moretta in the crime drama Southland, Forklift Mike in Parenthood, Jesús Velázquez in the supernatural thriller True Blood, Sebastian Blood / Brother Blood in the superhero series Arrow and as Daniel Espinóza in the comedy-crime drama Lucifer.
+Kevin Michael Alejandro (born April 7, 1976) is an American actor and director.
+He has worked in TV since 2003, with some film credits.

+He is best known to viewers for his roles as Nate Moretta in the TNT crime drama Southland, Forklift Mike in the NBC series Parenthood, Jesús Velázquez in the HBO supernatural thriller True Blood, Sebastian Blood / Brother Blood in The CW superhero series Arrow and as detective Daniel Espinóza in the Fox/Netflix supernatural comedy-crime drama Lucifer.

+He has also directed two short films and some TV.

+Early life

+Alejandro was born on 7 April 1976 in San Antonio, Texas, to Mexican parents of Spanish and English descent.
+His first language was Spanish and his mother was from Guadalajara.

+He grew up in Snyder, Texas where he played football and studied drama.
+He credits his high school drama teacher with helping him to get a 4-year scholarship to the University of Texas at Austin.
+To give back, Alejandro established a scholarship in his teacher's name to send kids to theatre camp.

 Career

-Alejandro was born in San Antonio, Texas to Mexican parents of Spanish and English ancestry.
 He was featured on the ABC series Ugly Betty, playing Santos, the father of Justin Suarez and love interest of Hilda.
 At the time of the season 1 finale episode's filming, he had just become a series regular on the Fox network's newly introduced Drive, since cancelled.
 He was a featured player in the second season of the Showtime original series Sleeper Cell, playing Benito Velasquez, and also played Dominic Hughes in The Young and the Restless.

 In 2006, he appeared in the NCIS episode "Driven" as character Jamie Jones.
 He made an appearance, along with fellow Ugly Betty actor Eric Mabius, in the CSI: Miami episode "One of Our Own", and another as a gay hustler in HBO's Big Love.
 He appeared on an episode of Charmed season 7 as Malvock, a cunning demon.
 He also appeared in the first few episodes of 24's fourth season, as a terrorist henchman, in which he also stars with Tony Plana, fellow Ugly Betty actor.
 Alejandro was a regular on the now defunct drama Shark as Deputy District Attorney Danny Reyes. and had a small role on The Cleaner, an A&E television series.

 Alejandro appeared in the movie Crossing Over, which was released in February 2009, alongside Harrison Ford.
 He played Detective Nate Moretta in Southland, produced by Emmy Award winner John Wells.
 Southland was canceled by NBC Broadcasting just two weeks prior to the première of the show's sophomore run, but was then picked up by the cable network TNT.
 Alejandro appeared in the TV series The Mentalist Season 2, Episode 17 as Victor Bandino.